faasm/faasm/docs/python.md

 ## Building CPython and packages

-You must make sure that you've set up the latest toolchain, build libc and malloc etc.
+You must make sure that you've set up the latest toolchain, build libc and malloc etc. (see local dev docs).

 Once this is done, you can run the following: